 Using road-killed / traffic-accident sampling is a valuable way of studying disease and conservation issues in wildlife that makes use of an otherwise wasted resource.
 The badger carcases were also used to study a range of other diseases and conditions, and also to develop new diagnostic tests, although these studies are not part of the Defra-funded survey.

 Carcases were collected using a special collection kit and according to an approved protocol.
 All carcases were accompanied by a completed, signed submission form and delivered to a designated collection site.
-Detailed post-mortem examinations were carried out, and tissue culture to try to isolate M. bovis.
-The results of the study are yet to be published, so watch this space.
+Detailed post-mortem examinations (PME) were carried out, and tissue culture to try to isolate M. bovis.

 The University of Nottingham collected road-killed badgers from the northern Edge Area counties of Cheshire, Derbyshire, Warwickshire, Nottinghamshire, Leicestershire and Northamptonshire.
 The University of Surrey collected badgers from the southern Edge Area counties of Buckinghamshire, East Sussex, Oxfordshire, Hampshire and Berkshire.
 Two final reports from the study; one from each university, are available to access on Defra’s R&D website.
 The reports provide an estimation of the prevalence of M. bovis infection in carcases of badgers found dead throughout the Edge Area of England, and are summarised below.

 Northern Edge Area counties – University of Nottingham